-“You’ve got it.”
-I could have been a surgeon with hands as steady as these, but it wouldn’t have been as gratifying.
+“That is the gist.”
+I could have been a surgeon with hands as steady as these, but it wouldn’t be as gratifying.
 A surgical patient isn’t awake to see.

 “That makes no sense,” she says, low, and may not realize she’s now leaning toward me.

 “It does if you consider the judge.”
 I allow a small smile, knowing and seductively sure.
 “Judge Whitwhiskers was lost once, fresh off the boat in New York and given a new name he couldn’t remember, separated from any family or clan he once had.
-He wandered down the streets like a ghost, freakishly white of skin and hair, weeping to himself and unaware of the way the echoes bounced through alleys and into windows and caused the unmagical to weep, too.
+He wandered down the streets like a ghost, freakishly white of skin and hair, weeping to himself and unaware of the echoes bouncing through alleys and into windows and causing the unmagical to dream dark things.
 Several ‘white lady’ stories sprung up thanks to his wanderings.”

 “The fuck are you talking about?” she whispers, but I press on.
 The magic of a story is contained in its unbroken thread, after all.

-“I was young, too, then, though not as young as I am now.
-And before you ask, no, I don’t really know what I am; my mother was the magical one, not I. She tangled with witches or some such thing, and after I was born, she faded away.
+“I was young, then, too, and before you ask, no, I don’t know what I am; my mother was the magical one, not I. She tangled with witches or some such thing, and after I was born, she faded away.
 I never got the whole story.
 I just know what it is to be weird.”
 I mimic her shrug from before.

 She is still as mice.

 “I saw that strange snow-white boy wandering around, and I went to him.
 I helped him.
-I won’t say how because that’s his story to tell, not mine, but I did it – and now, years later, once he figured out who he was and what he wanted to be, he makes an effort to help the weird like himself.
+I won’t say how because that’s his story to tell, but I did it – and now, years later, he makes an effort to help the weird like himself.
 Like me.”
 I tilt my head forward.
 “Like you.”

-“Am I getting through to you yet?”
-I said.
+“Am I getting through to you?”
+I say.
 “This is a bigger world than you think.
 I have no intention of breaking you.
 I only want to help hide you so you can live your life – and meet others like yourself.”

-Her breath caught.
-It was subtle, that self-suffocation, but I saw it.
+Her breath catches.
+It is subtle, that self-suffocation, but I se it.